 What is Scottish income tax?

-The SRIT is not a separate tax, nor is it a devolved tax as such.
+Scottish income tax (SRIT in 2016/17) is not a separate tax, nor is it a devolved tax as such.

-The SRIT applies from 6 April 2016.
-For 2016/17, the rate of the SRIT is 10%.
+The SRIT applied during 2016/17.
+For 2016/17, the rate of the SRIT was 10%.